 Choose Capital One Venture X if:

-- You regularly fly through Concourse A
+- You fly through Concourse A regularly

-- You want the best effective annual fee after credits ($95)
+- You want the best effective annual fee after credits

 Choose United Club Card if:

-- United is your primary airline
+- United is your primary airline at DEN

-- You're based in Denver or connect through DEN frequently
+- You're based in Denver or connect through DEN frequently on United

-Choose Citi Executive if:
+Choose Citi AAdvantage Executive if:

 - American Airlines is your go-to carrier

-- You check bags regularly (save $35/bag)
+- You check bags regularly ($35/bag saves add up fast)

 Choose Chase Sapphire Reserve if: